How to Attract Pollinators with Calibrachoa

 Hummingbirds and Calibrachoa

-Hummingbirds are not frequent visitors to Calibrachoa, though they can be drawn to its bright colors.
+Hummingbirds are not frequent visitors to Calibrachoa, but they can be drawn to its bright colors.
 Calibrachoa is not as nectar-rich as some dedicated hummingbird plants, but its abundance of blooms provides enough reward to encourage return visits.
 For the best results, choose red or magenta varieties, which are most visible to hummingbirds.

 Butterflies & Calibrachoa